cpbotha/cpbotha.github.io/content/posts/2021/whv-230-follow-your-blisters/index.md

 org = true
 +++

-{{< figure src="van_breda_cottage_angles.jpg" caption="Figure 1: During the West Coast sunset worshipping ritual I turned around and entirely coincidentally saw this picture waiting there for me.
+{{< figure src="van_breda_cottage_angles.jpg" caption="<span class=\"figure-number\">Figure 1: </span>During the West Coast sunset worshipping ritual I turned around and entirely coincidentally saw this picture waiting there for me.
 (We're sitting off to the left on the stoep.)
 I love the photo, but then started to wonder if it had a bit too much of \"I just did a photography course and now I have to make photos like this\" (I didn't and I don't).
 My friends have assured me that it does not look like that (too much)." link="van_breda_cottage_angles.jpg" >}}

 This edition of the WHV covers the three weeks from Monday July 26 to Sunday August 15.